 What about Hiking Backpack Baby Carriers?

-We’ve owned two Deuter Kid Comfort backpack carriers and are huge proponents of these types of hiking carriers for babies.
+We LOVE hiking backpack carriers!
+In fact, we’ve owned two Deuter Kid Comfort backpack carriers and are huge proponents of these types of hiking carriers for babies.

 Some people will claim that a soft structured baby carrier is all you need for hiking, but while we like having that option, a hiking backpack baby carrier has many added benefits.
-If you plan on hiking often and doing longer hikes, we recommend going with one of these hiking backpack carriers for babies.
+If you plan on hiking often and/or doing longer family hikes, we recommend going with one of these hiking backpack carriers for babies.

-Benefits of a Baby Backpack Carrier
+9 Benefits of a Baby Backpack Carrier

-- Sun protection – if you’re going to be out hiking for hours, ensuring your baby has good sun protection is key.
+- Sun protection: If you’re going to be out hiking for hours, ensuring your baby has good sun protection is key.
 Having a canopy is a great way to keep your baby out of the sun.

-- Adjustable fit for both parents – while you can adjust most carriers to fit both parents, a well constructed framed backpack carrier will have more ways to adjust to get the perfect fit for both parents.
+- Adjustable fit for both parents: While you can adjust most carriers to fit both parents, a well constructed framed backpack carrier will have more ways to adjust to get the perfect fit for both parents.

-- Visibility for baby – some babies just love to see the world go by.
-Depending on your baby, you might get to enjoy more time hiking if your baby is content for longer watching as you hike.
+A backpack carrier for hiking eliminates the sweat transfer issue, but you may wish to dress your baby extra warm since she’s not getting your body heat. - Visibility for baby: My babies just loved to watch the world go by while sitting contently in their backpack carrier for hiking.
+Depending on your baby, you might get to enjoy more time hiking if your baby is content looking around from the carrier as you hike.

-- Pillow for sleeping – most good backpack carriers will have a pillow for your baby to rest her head on when she falls asleep.
+- Pillow for sleeping: Most good backpack carriers will have a pillow for your baby to rest her head on when she falls asleep.

 Best Baby Carriers for Hiking